youssefld/Pricing4Java/README.md

   feature1:
     description: feature1 description
     expression: # SPEL expression
+    serverExpression: # SPEL expression that will be evaluated on the server side
     type: NUMERIC # The value of this field can be NUMERIC, TEXT or CONDITION
     defaultValue: 2
   feature2: